ChaseYaoCong/main/docs/DeveloperGuide.md

 1. User requests a list of completed tasks or find completed task with keyword.
 2. Application shows a list of completed tasks.
 3. User requests to uncomplete a task by respective index.
-4. Application uncomplete the task.
+4. Application uncompletes the task.
-5. Application show the updated list of tasks and events.
+5. Application shows the updated list of tasks and events.
 Use case ends.

 **Extensions**